 The bamboo structure of a roof comprises purlins, rafters & trusses because it is strong, resilient & light-weighted.

-Corrugated sheets made of bamboo have been used as a roof covering where, bamboos are generally dipped in resin, dried, and heated under pressure in a platen to enhance the property of bamboo, for instance, strong, reliable, and lightweight sheets( assuring good insulation properties).
+Corrugated sheets made of bamboo have been used as a roof covering where, bamboo is generally dipped in resin, dried, and heated under pressure in a platen to enhance the property of bamboo, for instance, strong, reliable, and lightweight sheets( assuring good insulation properties).

-A layer of bitumen sandwiched between two mats of bamboo forming a semi-rigid panel, fixed at an interval of 200-250mm, followed by finishing of bituminous or rubberized weatherproof coating.
+A layer of bitumen sandwiched between two mats of bamboo forms a semi-rigid panel, fixed at an interval of 200-250mm, followed by a finishing of bituminous or rubberized weatherproof coating.

 6. Plaster Bamboo

-A cement plaster, with or without organic fiber is applied to bamboo roofs, to get the strong roof covering.
+A cement plaster, with or without organic fiber is applied to bamboo roofs, to get a strong roof covering.
 Trusses of bamboo culms of diameter 40mm-100mm are also adopted(usually king post trusses).